 That's it for this week.
-If you have any questions, or just want to talk, you can find me in the Exec Office (MC 3039); and of always reachable by e-mail at I'm pres@mathsoc.uwaterloo.ca.
+If you have any questions, or just want to talk, you can find me in the Exec Office (MC 3039); and of course, I'm always reachable by e-mail at pres@mathsoc. uwaterloo.ca.